 We have 1978’s “Vicious Circles and Infinity: An Anthology of Paradoxes,” by Patrick Hughes and George Brecht, which attributes the quote to “The Buddha.”

 And then of course other authors start repeating the misattributed quote.
 “Slowmotional Meditation” by Colin F. Howard (1987) is at least careful to say that the quote is “attributed to the Buddha” but most others simply claim that “The foot feels the foot when it feels the ground” is the word of the Buddha.

 The Fake Buddha Quote is taken up by a sloppy quotations book (Sunbeams: A Book of Quotations, Issue 42) in 1990, hastening its dissemination and lending it an air of legitimacy.

 Google lists over a dozen books that use the quote.
 When people see something in a book they may assume that there’s been some kind of fact-checking, but sadly it often seems that authors can attribute quotes without providing any source (except, perhaps, some other inadequately fact-checked book or a website).

-The quote makes its way from books to websites, and to Twitter and Facebook.
-And thus another Fake Buddha Quote is born.
+And so a quote makes its way from books to websites, and to Twitter and Facebook, and into movies.
+Rinse and repeat.
+And thus another Fake Buddha Quote circulates endlessly.